 The Simple Path to Wealth, by JL Collins

-JL Collins’s book – The Simple Path to Wealth – grows out of a series of letters – mostly about money and investing- to his teenage daughter.
-As a consequence, the advice sound truly personal, authentic and straightforward.
+JL Collins’s book – The Simple Path to Wealth – grows out of letters – mostly about money and investing- to his teenage daughter.
+Consequently, the advice sounds truly personal, authentic, and straightforward.

 I have better things to do than think about money

-For the author, sound investment skills are necessary to secure financial independence.
-For him, it is about having options, it is about being able to buy freedom, resources and time to explore life on your own terms.
+For the author, sound investment skills are necessary to secure a Simple Path to Wealth.
+For him, Wealth or financial independence is about having options.
+It is about being able to buy freedom, resources, and time to explore life on your terms.

 Here is a list of the key guidelines from JL Collins:

-- taking a mortgage to buy a house, if not well structured, becomes a bad investment and, consequently, bad debt.
+- If not well structured, taking a mortgage to buy a house becomes a bad investment and, consequently, bad debt.
 Even for your first house, take as little debt as possible.
 For the author, houses are an expensive indulgence, not an investment.
-You can buy it when you can easily afford it
+You can buy it when you can easily afford it.

-- business loans, if used wisely, can greatly improve returns; however, most companies tend to go bankrupt by the debt they took on.
+- Business loans, if used wisely, can greatly improve returns; however, most companies tend to go bankrupt by the debt they take on.